James D. Basham

 Biography

 James D. Basham, Ph.D., is a Professor in the Department of Special Education at the University of Kansas.
-He is also the Senior Director for Learning & Innovation at CAST a Boston based research and development non-profit and founders of the Universal Design for Learning (UDL) framework.
-Dr. Basham is also one of the cofounders of the UDL Implementation and Research Network (UDL-IRN) a global network of educators, education leaders, researchers, and industry leaders focused on supporting the design of UDL based learning environments.
 His work is focused on developing future-ready learning environments that are equitable, beneficial, and meaningful for all learners.
-His research is focused on the implementation of UDL, STEM education, learner-centered design, innovation, and technology in human learning.
-He is currently a principal investigator on a number federally and privately funded research and technical assistance projects, including the Center for Innovation, Design, and Digital Learning (CIDDL).
-He has served as a consultant for school districts, universities, regional and national education agencies, foundations, and corporate entities.
+His research focused on the implementation of UDL, AI, STEM education, learner-centered design, innovation, and technology in human learning.
+He has several federally and privately funded research and technical assistance projects, including the Center for Innovation, Design, and Digital Learning (CIDDL).
 He is well-published, has given hundreds of talks, and serves on various national and international boards for journals, companies, and education organizations.

 Education